It’s time to get real for a minute: big adventure bikes can be intimidating.

 WP long-travel suspension at both ends takes up all the unrelenting jolts off-road riding brings, which makes for a slightly sporty on-road ride, though with a company mantra of “Ready to Race” that shouldn’t be much of a surprise.

-If you’re looking for the best of the best in the middleweight adventure bike category, you may be able to stop your search right here with the 890 Adventure R.
+If you’re looking for the best of the best in the middleweight adventure bike category, you can stop your search right here.

 Otherwise, things you can expect from the Rally Pro are IMU-dependent traction control and cornering ABS, six ride modes, a quickshifter, and a 7-inch TFT display with Bluetooth connectivity.